 Our CRISPR-based SARS-CoV-2 DETECTR is a nucleic acid test that overcomes the negatives of standard nucleic acid tests.
 It combines nucleic acid amplification with CRISPR-based detection.
 CRISPR-based detection both enhances specificity and amplifies signal further.
 As a result, less time is required for the whole test.
 In its current form, the test requires no bulky lab equipment.
 We aim to make it portable, disposable, and capable of producing results at the point-of-need.
 Thus, patients and healthcare workers will be able to use the test at decentralized locations and act on the test’s results quickly.
 Learn more here.

 Antigen tests use antibodies to detect protein components of the SARS-CoV-2 virus.
 These tests are often rapid and easy to administer.
 However, they’re usually less sensitive and less specific than nucleic acid tests.
 The WHO recommends that those who are at high risk of infection or who are symptomatic use antigen tests to quickly diagnose an infection.
 Results can later be confirmed with nucleic acid tests if available.
 Confirmation of positive results with a nucleic acid test is particularly recommended when case numbers are low.

 Serological (antibody) tests

-Nonetheless, serological tests with known levels of specificity and sensitivity can be incredibly useful to epidemiologists.
+Nonetheless, serological tests can be incredibly useful to epidemiologists.
 They can rapidly use these tests on large populations.
-With the resultant number of positive tests and the known specificity/sensitivity of the test, they can estimate how many people in a given population have been infected.
-Such information may be useful when officials decide whether or not to lift social restrictions.
-The US National Institutes of Health is currently conducting such a “serology study”.
+With the resultant number of positive tests and the known specificity/sensitivity of the tests, they can estimate how many people in a given population have been infected.
+Such information may be useful when officials decide whether or not to lift restrictions.

 Test test test